 LC Get Lit On Thanksgiving Note

 If the lure of a phenomenally tasty turkey isn’t sufficient to convince you to smoke your turkey this Thanksgiving, there’s another darn good reason: More oven space.
+Think for a moment how lovely that would be come Thanksgiving.
 And there’s no need to invest in a smoker, seeing as you can jury-rig your grill for smoking.
-(We’ve included all the basic information you need to know in the recipe below, although if we were you, we’d get us a copy of Smoking Meat, the encyclopedic compendium of smoking know-how written by Jeff Phillips from which this recipe is taken—with permission, natch.)
+(We’ve included all the basic information you need to know in the recipe below, although if we were you, we’d get us a copy of Smoking Meat, the encyclopedic compendium of smoking know-how written by Jeff Phillips from which this recipe is taken.)
 Actually, there’s a third reason, too.
 Smoking in the backyard gives you a legitimate need to excuse yourself from your mother-in-law’s clutches and go outside to get lit on Thanksgiving.
 We mean, to go outside and get the fire in your smoker lit.
-Yeah, that’s what we meant.
+Uh, yeah, that’s what we meant.

 - Turkey brine (optional)

 - 1 (12-pound) turkey

 - If desired, brine the turkey.
 (It’s highly recommended that you brine the turkey before smoking to help prevent it from drying out during smoking.)

 - Pat the turkey dry, inside and out, with paper towels.
 Rub the salt and pepper on the outside of the turkey.
 Let the turkey sit on the counter while you set up your smoker or grill.

 - If using a smoker, prepare it for cooking at 225° to 240°F and have enough smoking wood ready to last 3 to 4 hours or so.
 Place the turkey, breast side down, directly on the smoker grate.
 Smoke for 1 hour, maintaining the proper temperature in the smoker.